apccontrol-eng/apc/docs/ih-mpc.md

 (X_U)_{jj} \le u_{j,\max}^2
 $$

-The feedback gain is recovered from
+The feedback gain is recovered from the variable trick:

 $$
 L = YQ_U^{-1}
 $$

-RMPC control input:
+The calculated control input at time k:

 $$
 u_k=Lx_k